MOFH-Dev/MOFHY-Lite-English/README.md

 ## Contributer
-The core is created by [Mahtab Hassan](https://github.com/mahtab2003) And the Multi Lang System and translations by [Santy Designs](https://santydesigns.com) with the contributions of @ImLoadingUuU and @OverdueWeevil2.
+The core is created by [Mahtab Hassan](https://github.com/mahtab2003)

 ## Copyright
 Code ©️ Copyright 2021 MOFHY Lite.
 Code released under the MIT license.